 Innovate is the biweekly podcast featuring dialogue with cultural visionaries, social entrepreneurs and leading scholars worldwide engaged in transformative action and creative collaboration.

-Arch Street Press and the Institute for Leadership Education, Advancement and Development have recently launched The Philadelphia Channel, featuring the region's leaders and organizations across a wide range of collaborative and diverse fields, including education, philanthropy, technology, family life, healthcare, social entrepreneurship, advocacy, the arts and more.
+Arch Street Press and the Institute for Leadership Education, Advancement and Development also produce The Philadelphia Channel, featuring the region's leaders and organizations across a wide range of collaborative and diverse fields, including education, philanthropy, technology, family life, healthcare, social entrepreneurship, advocacy, the arts and more.

 Jane Chu, chairman of the National Endowment for the Arts, has a background in arts administration and philanthropy, and is also an accomplished artist and musician, receiving bachelor’s degrees in piano performance and music education from Ouachita Baptist University, and master’s degrees in music and piano pedagogy from Southern Methodist University.
 Additionally, she holds a master’s degree in business administration from Rockhurst University and a PhD in philanthropic studies from Indiana University.